jeremiah-shaulov/deno_php_world/private/simple_streams/README.md

 }
 ```

-Actually there are some more optional properties and methods in the `Source` interface (i mentioned only the mandatory one only to show you how cool is it).
-See the full definition below.
+Implementing this interface is enough, however this is only a subset of the full `Source` interface that is shown below.

 Example of how you can implement it: